Lots of factors can influence how likely it is for you or your partner to become pregnant.

 A woman is more likely to get pregnant if she has sex around the time of ovulation.
 Ovulation is when the ovary releases an egg which can be fertilised.
 This usually happens 12 to 16 days before a woman's next period.

 It can be difficult to know exactly when a woman is ovulating.
 Sperm can live for up to 7 days in a woman’s body.
-Even if you have sex days before ovulation you could still become pregnant.
+Even if you have sex days before ovulation, pregnancy is still possible.

 Coming off contraceptives to get pregnant